We have been using the Creative Learning Journey (http://www.creativelearningjourney.co.uk/) approach to teaching and learning for several years.

 The structure of the CLJ is simple.

-- We decide on a theme which usually lasts half a term.
+- We decide on a theme which usually lasts half a term but will sometimes extend over a whole term.

 - There will be some aspects of statutory National Curriculum requirements that do not necessarily fit with the chosen theme.
 Where this is the case these requirements will be taught discretely alongside the CLJ theme.